 A parent or guardian must sign for children under age 14.

-Your "PIN" or, Personal Identification Number, is the last four digits of your phone number unless you have chosen a different one.
+Your "PIN" or, Personal Identification Number, is a 4 digit number of your choice.
 The PIN increases the security of your library card.

 If you would like to change your PIN number you can login to Your Account and change it.